 Fireplace- a structure made of bricks to accommodate fire to keep the area warm.
 The concept of the fireplace was put forward in the mid of 17th century.
 It led to the evolution of the fireplace.
 Over time, numerous experiments were done to create new designs and styles.
 Here, the idea of chimney breast emerged.
-The majority of homes in the UK contain a fireplace with the chimney breast however, many do not like the idea of having it.
+The majority of homes in London contain a fireplace with the chimney breast however, many do not like the idea of having it.
 Therefore, they look for alternatives. some even go to remove chimney breast.
-Many times, individuals in the UK seek help from professionals in removing a chimney Breast.
+Many times, individuals in London seek help from professionals in removing a chimney Breast.
 Here in this article, we will be focusing our attention on an idea that includes removing a chimney breast.

 What is Chimney Breast?